KIsmoilov/Bookstore/README.md

    ```

-- **Which index.html file should I open to make some changes in src folder or dist folder?**
+- **Which file should I open to make some changes in src folder or dist folder?**

-  - Please make change only to Html, CSS and JS files in the src directory
+  - Please make change only to CSS and JS files in the src directory

 <p align="right">(<a href="#readme-top">back to top</a>)</p>